-The UN and EU must do more for Jerusalem
+The UN and EU must do more to help Jerusalem

 Both Mogherini and Guterres stated the US declaration would hinder the prospects of peace between Israel and the Palestinians and that the status of Jerusalem must be resolved through direct negotiations.